Hebilicious/authjs-nuxt/README.md

 🚀 Welcome to __AuthJS Nuxt__!
 This is an edge compatible experimental Nuxt module currently in its alpha stage.
 This module uses the [Auth.js](https://github.com/nextauthjs/next-auth) core implementation under the hood.
+You can find the documentation [here](https://authjs-nuxt.pages.dev/) (WIP).
+Contributions are welcome !

 ##  ⚠️ Disclaimer